simplec-dev/powermanagement/README.md

 The original plugin was not compatible with PhoneGap Build.
 We created a plugin.xml for ios.
 Android will follow shortly, but we are not deploying there right now and cannot test it.

-The rest of this file from the original readme
+The rest of this file is edited the original readme
 ---------

 The PowerManagement plugin offers access to the devices power-management functionality.